10 Naturally Derived Tick Repellents That Actually Work

-To find the best tick repellent for your needs, the EPA has a search tool that lets you select products based on criteria such as ingredient.
-If you do find a tick on you, here’s the only way you should remove it.
+To find the best tick repellent for your needs, the EPA has a search tool that lets you select products based on criteria such as ingredients.

 Mice carry the bacterium that causes Lyme disease and other tick-borne diseases, and one alternative to stopping the spread of the disease is to turn the hosts into tick killers.
 When placed around areas where mice live — stone walls, wood piles, along the foundation of your home, and grassy and wooded areas — mice enter the tubes, collect the permethrin-treated cotton nesting material stashed inside and bring it back to their nests.

 The permethrin then binds to the oils on the fur of the mice, killing the ticks when they try to latch on.
 While the permethrin does not harm the mice or the environment, it is toxic to fish and aquatic life.
 Tick tubes are one way to combat the number of ticks in your yard, but using them alone will not eradicate ticks completely.
 Ticks are dangerous, as are these other bugs, so it’s important to learn how to avoid them!